 The Royal Ontario Museum, or ROM as the locals call it, has more to do and see than possible in a single day.
 Between the natural history galleries, world cultural galleries, and art exhibitions, everyone in the family will have plenty to keep them curious and learning.

-An interactive zone within this area is the Bat Cave.
-The area presents over 800 wax sculptures of 20 species of bats, set in recreated habitats that emulate their natural environments.
-The cave welcomes visitors with sound effects, dimmed lighting and rock models to create the most realistic experience possible.
-Outside the cave, learning panels teach visitors the answers to bat-related questions, while inside the cave you can use the Bat Cave Field Guide to identify the various species of bats and insects hiding among the cavern walls.
+The interactive Bat Cave presents over 800 models of 20 bat specimens, set in recreated habitats that emulate their natural environments with sound effects, dimmed lighting and rock models to create the most realistic experience possible.
+Outside the cave, learning panels answer bat-related questions, while inside the cave you can use the Bat Cave Field Guide to identify the various species of bats and insects hiding among the cavern walls.

-For those intrigued by the geological parts of the earth, the Teck Suite of Galleries allows visitors to explore 3,000 minerals, gems, rocks, and meteorites, ranging from 4.5 billion years ago to the present day.
-The specimens come from locations scattered across the globe, the moon, and beyond.
-Some notable specimens of the exhibit include fragments of the Tagish Lake meteorite and the Light of the Desert, which is the world’s largest faceted cerussite.
+For those intrigued by the geology, the Teck Suite of Galleries: Earth’s Treasures explores 3,000 minerals, gems, rocks and meteorites, ranging from 4.5 billion years ago to the present day.
+The specimens come from locations scattered across the globe, the moon and beyond.
+Some notable specimens include fragments of the Tagish Lake meteorite and the Light of the Desert, which is the world’s largest faceted cerussite.

 The museum also features more than 400 fossils from the Jurassic and Cenozoic periods, with 30 fossil skeletons of long-extinct mammals.
-A big draw is the James and Louise Temerty Galleries of the Age of Dinosaurs and the Gallery of the Age of Mammals.
-The galleries display non-avian dinosaur skeletons alongside early mammals, birds, marine life, and other reptiles.
-The highlight of this exhibit is Gordo, one of the most complete skeletons of a Barosaurus in North America.
-This is also the largest dinosaur on display in Canada.
-Another highlight is Zuul crurivastator, one of the most complete examples ever found of an ankylosaurid.
+A big draw is the James and Louise Temerty Galleries of the Age of Dinosaurs and the Reed Gallery of the Age of Mammals.
+The galleries display non-avian dinosaur skeletons alongside early mammals, birds, marine life and other reptiles.
+A highlight of the galleries is Gordo, one of the most complete skeletons of a Barosaurus in North America and the largest dinosaur on display in Canada.

-On the human side of things at the ROM, visitors may plunge into the history of clothing and fabrics in the Patricia Harris Gallery of Costumes and Textiles.
-The gallery holds approximately 200 artifacts from the ROM’s collection, with pieces from the 1st century BC to the present day.
+On the human side, explore the history of clothing and fabrics in the Patricia Harris Gallery of Costumes and Textiles.
+The ROM's significant collection of textiles and fashions is the largest in Canada and ranks amongst the top three collections in the world.
 The display items are rotated frequently to protect them, due to the fragility of fabrics over time, so even if you visit often, you’ll discover new things upon your visits.

-The galleries give visitors glimpses into the history and cultures of Africa, the Americas, Asia-Pacific, South Asia, East Asia, Europe and ancient civilizations across the planet.
-Some items you’ll find on display include ceremonial masks, ceramics, shrunken heads, decorative art, armour, sculptures, classical antiquities from ancient Rome and Egyptian mummies.
+Among the permanent collection on display includes galleries that depict global cultures near and far, from the Stone Age to 21st century artwork.
+Glimpse into the history and cultures of Africa, the Americas, Asia-Pacific, South Asia, East Asia, Europe and ancient civilizations across the planet.
+Some objects you’ll find on display include ceremonial masks, ceramics, decorative art, armor, sculptures and classical antiquities from ancient Rome and Egyptian mummies.

 For families with young children, the CIBC Discovery Gallery is a kids’ learning zone designed for preschoolers.
 The space enables kids to interact with history and culture through touchable artifacts and specimens, costumes, the examination of meteorites and fossils and even digging for dinosaur bones.